PPI::Element - The abstract Element class, a base for all source objects

 Elements themselves are not intended to contain other Elements, that is

-left to the PPI::Node abstract class, a subclass of PPI::Element
+left to the PPI::Node abstract class, a subclass of PPI::Element.

 However, all Elements can be contained within a parent Node.

-If an Element is within a parent Node, the parent
+If an Element is within a parent Node, the parent method returns the

 Node.

-that is contained (at some depth) within a
+For a PPI::Element that is contained (at some depth) within a

-method will return the first parent
+PPI::Statment, the statement method will return the first parent

 Statement object lexically 'above' the Element.